| Frequently

 per request.

-tubes when he run over sharp rock.
-Here is a quote from his
+One of our customers cut 4' opening in a boat tubes when he run over sharp rock.
+Here is a quote from customer's email:

 "Below is not a very good photo, but it may serve to remind you of the 4 foot gash I had on the port chamber of my 14-foot Saturn.
 Since this was taken, I have put on the big motor and been bopping all around the huge bay of Culebra, PR.
 She runs like new!!!
 I can hardly believe it.